-Simulating the steady wind load using a wire attached to a weight will lead to the incorrect inertia of the system during testing (Chakrabarti (2005)).
+Simulating the steady wind load using a wire attached to a weight will lead to an incorrect inertia of the system during testing (Chakrabarti (2005)).
 It can only be justified for rough estimation of the maximum mooring offset (e.g. Chujo, et al. (2011)).
-However, using wires attached to dynamic winches is recommendable (ISSC (2012)) and an example is shown in 2.6.3.
+However, using wires attached to dynamic winches is recommended (ISSC (2012)) and an example is shown in 2.6.3.

-A solid disc may be used in place of the rotor in conjunction with a battery of fans.

-The disc should be sized to generate a drag load corresponding to the thrust on the turbine.
-If a rotating disc or a separate rotating arm is employed with the correct rotary moment of inertia, it is possible with the correct moment of inertia, to capture the coupled response of the structure taking into account the gyroscopic coupling between the rotor and the platform (see Cermelli et al. (2009)).
+A solid or porous disc may be used in place of the rotor in conjunction with a battery of fans for generating the incident wind loads.
+The disc should be sized to generate a drag load corresponding to the thrust on the turbine (at the test wind speed).
+If a rotating disc or a separate rotating arm is employed with the correct rotational moment of inertia, it is possible to capture the coupled response of the structure taking into account the gyroscopic coupling between the rotor and the platform (see Cermelli et al. (2009)).

-This approach neglects the aerodynamic torque and other smaller aerodynamic loads in yaw, sway and roll exerted by the rotor on the platform as well as blade / tower interactions; problems may result due to the unsteadiness of the flow around the disc.
+This approach neglects the aerodynamic torque and other smaller aerodynamic loads in yaw, sway and roll exerted by the rotor on the platform, as well as the blade / tower interactions; furthermore, problems may arise from the unsteadiness of the flow around the disc.
 In addition, this may not be able to capture the slope of the thrust curve (i.e. the thrust coefficient vs. tip speed ratio curve), which is important for aerodynamic damping.